CODATA/VAMAS Joint Working Group on the Description of Nanomaterials

 CODATA and VAMAS, an international pre-standardization organization concerned with materials test methods, have set up a joint working group to help develop a uniform description system for nanomaterials.
 This international working group includes representatives from virtually every scientific and technical discipline involved in the development and use of nanomaterials, including physics, chemistry, materials science, pharmacology, toxicology, medicine, ecology, environmental science, nutrition, food science, crystallography, engineering, and more.
 Many international scientific unions actively participate.

-A complete version of the Uniform Description System for Materials on the Nanoscale (UDS) is now available for download.
-Version 1.0 of the UDS is the result of three years of work and meetings by the CODATA-VAMAS Working Group on Nanomaterials.
-The UDS contains 18 tables of detailed descriptors and their definitions that are directly applicable for reporting nanomaterials research results, identifying nanomaterials in regulations and standards, developing formats for nanoinformatics resources, specifying nanomaterials in commercial transactions, and other uses.
+A complete revised version of the Uniform Description System for Materials on the Nanoscale (UDS) is now available for download.
+Version 2.0 of the UDS is the result of two years of work and meetings by the CODATA-VAMAS Working Group on Nanomaterials that extensively updated and extended Version 1.0.
+The UDS 2.0 contains 19 tables of detailed descriptors and their definitions that are directly applicable for reporting nanomaterials research results, identifying nanomaterials in regulations and standards, developing formats for nanoinformatics resources, specifying nanomaterials in commercial transactions, and other uses.
+Comments and suggestions are welcomed.
+Please send to email@example.com

 Working Group Documents